Stuycs-K/project03-final-09-casinoc-hasant/DEVLOG.md

 - ### 2024-01-14 - Added crude functions for pipe networking
 - Put in server and client functions for handshake in wordle and header file
+- Added multiple argument functionality for main function in init file for Player 1 and Player 2 relating to the server and client
 - (40 min)

 ## Tanzeem Hasan